hypatiah/bipbop/october_notes.md

 This command starts a Java Virtual Machine to load the HelloWorld class.
 Once it loads the class, it will execute the main method and print "Hello World" to the terminal window.

 *C'est fini!*

+#Tuesday October 18, 2016
+config.ru = Rack configuration for Rack based servers used to start the application.